High-contrast double Bragg interferometry via detuning control: Double Bragg accelerometers and detuning-control strategies

 This approach addresses the momentum-dependent energy shift arising from time-varying AC-Stark shifts, Doppler effects due to finite $\sigma_p$ or nonzero $p_0$, and polarization errors $\varepsilon_{pol}$—all of which may fluctuate shot-to-shot and render the resonance condition analytically intractable.
 To circumvent the need for precise resonance knowledge, we adopt a detuning control strategy inspired by the principle of \textit{adiabatic passage} in two-level systems~\cite{Steck-Quantum-Optics, Landau-PJSU-1932, Zener-PRSL-1932}, a well-established technique in nuclear magnetic resonance~\cite{Bloch-Siegert-PhysRev-1940, Bloch-physrev-1946, Abragam-1961-Oxford, Baum-PRA-1985, Philpott-1987}.
 We extend this concept to the multi-level case of double Bragg diffraction via a Magnus expansion in the quasi-Bragg regime~\cite{Li-PRR-2024}, yielding an effective two-level model between $|0\rangle = |0\hbar k_L\rangle$ and $|1\rangle = (|2\hbar k_L\rangle + |-2\hbar k_L\rangle)/\sqrt{2}$ (see Fig.~\ref{fig: detuning-sweep DBD}(a)).

-A linear sweep then enables robust and highly efficient population transfer (illustrated in Fig.~\ref{fig: detuning-sweep DBD}(b)), achieving $\eta_{BS} = 99.937\%$ for a DS beam-splitter at $\varepsilon_{pol} = 0$—a substantial improvement over the C-DBD and within one per mil of unity, outperforming CD-DBD (Fig.~\ref{fig: efficiency_comparison}).
-In contrast, the DS mirror offers only a modest gain of about $1\%$, with an efficiency $\eta_{M} = 97.465\%$, still well below unity.
+A linear detuning sweep enables robust and highly efficient population transfer (illustrated in Fig.~\ref{fig: detuning-sweep DBD}(b)), yielding a beam-splitter efficiency of $\eta_{BS} = 99.937\%$ at $\varepsilon_{pol} = 0$.
+This represents a substantial improvement over both C-DBD and CD-DBD, with a residual inefficiency below $10^{-3}$ (see Fig.~\ref{fig: efficiency_comparison}).
+In contrast, the DS mirror offers only a modest gain of about $1\%$, achieving an efficiency of $\eta_M = 97.465\%$.
+This indicates that substantial room for further optimization via OCT remains.
 Alternative monotonic detuning profiles (e.g., sigmoid) were also explored but offered no significant gain.
 The resulting DS-DBD interferometer follows a BS–M–BS sequence with interrogation time $T$.
 This approach is effective when the range of polarization errors is known (e.g., $\varepsilon_{pol}<5\%$), and the uncertainties in $p_0$ and $\sigma_p$ are small and under control (e.g., for well-collimated BECs).